Master of Public Health (MPH) Program

 - Select and apply effective approaches to prevent disease and promote health in human populations.

-- Identify the contribution of social, cultural, and physico-chemical/biological environments as risk factors and root causes of health status, health outcomes, and the use of health services.
+- Identify the contribution of social, cultural, and physio-chemical/biological environments as risk factors and root causes of health status, health outcomes, and the use of health services.

 - Use appropriate analytical methods and make relevant inferences in analysis of data related to a public health problem.